CC-Areeb/sms/README.md

 #

-### After setting the environment variables, you can start your local development server and start sending mail by just clicking on the send button.
+### After setting the environment variables, you can start your local development server and start sending sms by just clicking on the send button.

 ## Code snippets